Amy Sayer: Sydney FC

 Sayer signed for Sydney FC on 4 September 2018 after one season at Canberra United in the W-League.
 On 3 November, she scored her maiden goal for her new club in her first appearance.

 On 9 November 2018, Sayer was diagnosed with a stress fracture in her right foot.
 She was withdrawn from the Australia squad for the Seven Consulting Series against Chile, and was ruled out for at least 12 weeks.

-Her next appearance in a football match will be in January 2019, at the earliest.
+San Francisco Glens SC

+Sayer joined San Francisco Glens SC for the 2023 USL W League season.
+Playing both midfield and forward, she was a key part of the starting lineup as the Glens rose to No. 1 in the national power rankings.
+However, her season was cut short after six games when she was called to Australia's provisional roster for the 2023 FIFA Women's World Cup.
+San Francisco would go on to capture both the NorCal Division and Western Conference titles before falling in the W League National Semifinal.
+Despite the premature end to her season, Sayer still finished second on the team with four assists and netted twice.

+Kristianstads DFF

+On 23 August 2023, Kristianstads DFF of the Damallsvenskan announced that they had signed Sayer to a contract through 2024.

 College career

 In January 2020, Sayer was accepted to Stanford University, and joined them at the conclusion of the 2019–20 W-League, playing for Stanford Cardinal.

 2020

 During the 2020 season (which was played during the spring of 2021), Sayer quickly stood out, starting in 9 of her 10 appearances for the team.
 In these appearances, Sayer racked up a total of 679 minutes of action, playing more than 50 minutes in 8 matches.
 Throughout the season, Sayer primarily played in the midfield, utilizing her vision to move the ball quickly and maintain possession.
 This style of play led to Sayer capturing one assist on the season and earning the honor of being on the 2020 PAC-12 All-Freshman team.
 Her performances garnered the attention of the Matildas once again, leading to a call up to play with the squad in two international friendlies against Germany and The Netherlands.
 These friendlies would take place in The Netherlands, causing Sayer to miss the middle portion of the Stanford season due to international duty.